Getting Started in Farming: On the Home Farm

 Wage and Income Sharing Agreement

 Another modification of the basic wage agreement is the wage and income sharing agreement.
-Under this kind of agreement, the younger generation is paid a wage (approximately equal to a hired man’s wage) plus a share of net farm income.
+Under this kind of agreement, the younger generation is paid a wage (approximately equal to a hired employee’s wage) plus a share of net farm income.
 This share of net income could be in the form of livestock, equipment, or cash.
 Thus, it provides a means of building the younger generation’s capital involvement in the business.
-With this type of arrangement, younger generations have reason to take added interest in the business, and it encourages them to take the point of view of the manager rather than simply the hired man.
+With this type of arrangement, younger generations have reason to take added interest in the business, and it encourages them to take the point of view of the manager rather than simply a hired employee.

 Because of their interest in keeping the net income as high as possible, they will likely become more aware of and have more interest in the cost side of production.
 As a result, income for both generations will be increased.
 It is very important, however, that as net income can be calculated different ways (and have quite different results), that a specific definition of what net income is must be agreed upon.

 Under the wage and income sharing agreement, generations must be aware that as long as the arrangement is income sharing and not loss sharing, an employer-employee relationship exists.
 This implies that the younger generation, as an employee, is not responsible for the liabilities and losses of the business.
 It also implies that the younger generation has authority to do only the things that the older generation authorizes.
 If it becomes obvious that losses are also being shared, then legally a partnership exists and the problem of unlimited liability and other partnership responsibilities must be faced.